Behnam1369/COVID19/README.md

 1. Open the terminal window and clone the repository using this command:
 `git clone https://github.com/Behnam1369/COVID19.git`
-2. Change the directory to the react-bookstore directory
+2. Change the directory to the react-bookstore directory:
 `cd COVID19`
 3. Install the project's dependencies by running this command:
 `npm install`
 4. Run the application using:
 `npm start`
 5. For runnig the application tests excute below command:
 `npm run test`

 ## Authors